edgarwilliamnelson/SENG265A3/README.md

 Final C programming assignment for SENG265 at the University of Victoria.
 This project is written in C99 and achieved a grade of 100%.

-Tasked to create a text processing program that generates a concordance for a given text file. (kwoc3.c) The project code may be viewed in the A3 subdirectory.
+Tasked to create a text processing program that generates a concordance for a given text file.
+The project code may be viewed in the A3 subdirectory, with the main program written in kwoc3.c ("keyword out of context").

 On my first reading of the assignment concordance was a new word to me, it is simply an alphabetical list of keywords in a body of text.
 An example of the programs output can be viewed in exampleInvocation.txt.